Build great Celery tasks! Free Collaborative Startup Engineering Team Task List / Checklist / Guide Template.

 Filipe A Ximenes, partner at Vinta Software, has created a useful checklist for building great Celery tasks!
 We’ve repurposed his checklist in Taskade into this celery tasks checklist template so that you can easily use it in conjunction with your other projects and templates.

-Celery is a distributed task queue where you can do work asynchronously and process the workload in background.
-Using celery, we don't need to wait for processing our tasks, but we can run them asynchronously.
+Celery is a distributed task queue where you can do work asynchronously and process the workload in the background.
+Using celery, you don’t need to wait to process your tasks.
+Instead, you can run your task lists asynchronously.

-To use celery, first you have to install it on your machine – whether that's a server or your local machine.
+To use celery, you first need to install it on your machine – can be done on a server or locally.

 Task queues can drastically improve the performance of your application.
 With a task queue, you push tasks onto the queue, and the task queue pushes them onto one or more worker machines.
 The workers process the tasks asynchronously in the background.